turgu1/InkPlate6-ESP-IDF-Drivers/README.md

 # ESP-IDF InkPlate-6 Low Level classes

-This project contains in the `lib/inkplate` folder the low-level classes required to access the InkPlate-6 hardware in an ESP-IDF SDK context.
-This is an extract from the EPub-InkPlate project that can be looked at as an example of a extensive  application using these classes.
+This project contains, in the `lib/inkplate` folder, the low-level classes required to access the InkPlate-6 hardware in an ESP-IDF SDK context.
+This is an extract from the EPub-InkPlate project that I'm currently developing.
+You can look at it as an example of an extensive application using all these classes.
 The classes were first retrieved from the Arduino library made by e-Radionica and refactored to be inline with my own coding practices.
+They have not been packaged as a component (in the ESP-IDF context) as they are being used in a PlatformIO application (they could be easily transformed as such, adding the appropriate CMakeLists.txt).

 Beware that these classes are **not** re-entrant.
 That means that it is not possible to use them in a multi-thread context without proper mutual exclusion access control.